FVITech/Tech-Instructor-Training/README.md

 2. **You must approve your hours for the week every Friday.**  Your program director will do his/her best to remind you of this during weekly faculty meetings but it is ultimately your responsibility.
 In order to approve your hours, you must visit this page http://webclock.biz/prod/FLV01/home.cfm and use the employee number and PIN provided by the business office.
 3. Instructors teaching the night class: If you leave even 4 seconds after 10:30pm, it is **your responsibility** to ensure that **all doors to FVI are locked.** Our institution **incurs monetary fines** for leaving the doors open overnight and it is of utmost importance that we all show consideration for this and do our best to prevent this from happening.
 4. If there is a holiday on a given week (eg. 4th of July), this means your hours will come down to 20 rather than 25.
 In other words, part time instructors don't have paid holidays.
-5. You are **required** to develop at least four formative assessments and two summative assessments per three-week unit and submit these to your program director.
+5. You are **required** to develop at least two formative assessments and two summative assessments per three-week unit and submit these to your program director.
 Further details on developing effective assessments will be under the [pedagogical training](pedagogy.md) section of this document.
 6. FVI has monthly and quarterly luncheons where we share the progress we are making towards accomplishing our goal and vision of making high quality careers accessible to everyone regardless of income level or heritage.
 You are *strongly encouraged* to attend.

 #Job Scorecard
 Your periodic performance reviews will be based on two aspects.
-First, you will be reviewed based on how you fit our core values, then you will be held accountable to the attainment of a specific level of pedagogical proficiency and execution.
+First, you will be reviewed based on how you fit FVI's core values, then you will be held accountable to the attainment of a specific level of pedagogical proficiency and execution defined in your job scorecard.

 ##Core Values
 1. Self Starter.
 Do you tackle and solve problems on your own and do what it takes in order to maximize student learning?
 Do you constantly improve yourself and your curriculum and add new teaching methods and materials every time you teach a class?